 “People who experience chronic trauma often report additional symptoms alongside formal PTSD symptoms, such as changes in their self-concept and the way they adapt to stressful events.”
 (From: PTSD: National Center for PTSD)

 Imagine If You Will…

 I am just going to ask you to imagine something you are afraid of.
 Heights or spiders or some such.
-Something that rationally you know is not going to hurt you, but when you are confronted with it… it makes your heart rate jump, gives you the chills and makes your hair stand on end.
+Something that, rationally, you know is not going to hurt you.
+But when you are confronted with it, it makes your heart rate jump, gives you the chills, and makes your hair stand on end.
 Your body reacts as if you are facing a threat.
-You either freeze or run, unless you get your ratio to convince your body that it is okay, nothing will happen, you can just step down the ladder, or walk past the spider.
+You either freeze or run.
+But if you override your fear response with rational thought, nothing will happen.
+You can just step down the ladder, or walk past the spider

 So, now imagine that it is not just a minor threat that you feel.
 You feel like you are going to DIE,